 PUBLIC LIGHTING MANAGEMENT

-- Develop experimentations to be open to creative and new possibilities and to introduce new technologies
+- Development of experimentations: be open to creative and new possibilities and introduce new technologies

 - Ensure a coherent and harmonious lighting of the city